nixworks/public/news/2015/06/24/index.md

 ##### United States House of Representatives
 ### [The United States House of Representatives votes 247-180 to allow states to opt out of Barack Obama's carbon emissions reduction if the state governor believes compliance would increase electricity bills too much or have an adverse effect on reliability of supply. ](/news/2015/06/24/the-united-states-house-of-representatives-votes-247-180-to-allow-states-to-opt-out-of-barack-obama-s-carbon-emissions-reduction-if-the-stat.md)
-_Context: Barack Obama, United States House of Representatives, carbon emissions_
+_Context: carbon emissions, United States House of Representatives, Barack Obama_

 ## [Previous Day...](/news/2015/06/23/index.md)